St. Scholastica Commencement Information

 Important Dates and Deadlines

-The in-person celebration will be a non-traditional ceremony on Saturday, May 14, with available guest seating.
-The graduation procession will be live-streamed.
+The in-person celebration will be a traditional, seated ceremony on Saturday, May 13, with available guest seating.
+The Commencement Ceremony will be live-streamed.

 All graduating students are required to complete their MarchingOrder (MO) RSVP profile regardless of whether they plan to attend the in-person ceremony or not.
-If they do plan to attend the in-person ceremony and do not complete their MO RSVP, they will not be allowed to enter into the Graduation Procession.
-All students who have applied to graduate will be sent an email directly from MO in February.
+If they do plan to attend the in-person ceremony and did not complete the MO RSVP, they are still allowed to participate in the ceremony.
+However, it is best practice to complete the MO RSVP to be sure their name is spelled correctly for the program and for their name card.
 All emails go to their CSS email address only.

-St. Scholastica has partnered with GRADIMAGES to take photos of you during the Grad Walk and when you cross the stage.
+St. Scholastica has partnered with GRADIMAGES to take photos of you during the ceremony and when you cross the stage.
 Pre-register for your ceremony photos and get 20% off.
 Visit GRADIMAGES to pre-register today!